 - 1 tsp. creamy horseradish

-Garnish your eggs with a spice like paprika or chili pepper like I did, and sprinkle with your remaining thyme.
+- Garnish your eggs with paprika and sprinkle with your remaining thyme.